Asabeneh/30-Days-Of-JavaScript/readMe.md

 I am Asabeneh Yetayeh.
 I am 250.
 I live in Finland.
 I am Asabeneh Yetayeh.
 I live in Helsinki, Finland.
 I am a teacher.
 I teach JavaScript.
 ```
-Using string template or string interpolation method we can add expression which could be a value or some operations(comparison, arithmetic operations, ternary operation)
+Using a string template or string interpolation method, we can add expression, which could be a value or some operations(comparison, arithmetic operations, ternary operation).
 ```js
 let a = 2
 let b = 3